Our patron and Board

-Sally started classes at Lifeflow about 10 years ago and sincerely believes that her experience at Lifeflow was a cornerstone to her mental and physical health in the last 10 years, and consequently was a part of the success of the Snooze business.
-She would like to bring her business skills in marketing, customer relations, communication and human resources to Lifeflow, in the hope that other potential students can discover meditation and benefit from Lifeflow’s teachings as she has done.
+Sally started classes at Lifeflow about 10 years ago and sincerely believes that her experience at Lifeflow was a cornerstone to her mental and physical health over that time, and consequently was a part of the success of the Snooze business.
+She brings her business skills in marketing, customer relations, communication and human resources to Lifeflow, in the hope that other potential students can discover meditation and benefit from Lifeflow’s teachings as she has done.

 PhD (Adelaide), B Mus, Grad Dip Ed, Dip Concert (Paris)

 Dr. Graham Williams is the Founder and Director of Lifeflow.
 He trained in the Tibetan and Burmese Buddhist meditation traditions, and has over 35 years of teaching experience with local, interstate and overseas students.
 Graham is a concert pianist and scholar who taught piano students at Adelaide University for over 20 years; he still teaches privately.
 He is also an adjunct lecturer at Flinders University in the School of Medicine.